Join our trustee team

 You don’t need to have experience with charities or as a Trustee.
 We’re looking for people with experience working in teams and joint decision-making.
 You’ll listen to what others say and express your views clearly in response.
 You should be well organised, and creativity is welcome.

-We encourage all members of our team to bring their own particular skills and experience to support our work, but would particularly welcome new Trustees with experience and skills in (some of) IT, web development, HR, marketing, communications and fundraising.
+We encourage all members of our team to bring their own particular skills and experience to support our work, but would particularly welcome new Trustees with experience and skills in (some of) HR, marketing, communications, legal and/or fundraising.

 Training and support